 - Boil the pasta: While the ground beef cooks, boil the pasta until al dente.

 - Make the cheese sauce: Reduce the heat to medium-low, and slowly add 1 cup of milk at a time, whisking constantly.
 Let the mixture simmer and thicken after each addition.
-Then, stir in the half and half, tomato paste, dijon, shredded cheese, and seasonings.
+Then, stir in the half and half, tomato paste, Dijon, shredded cheese, and seasonings.

 - Add the ground beef and cooked pasta: Stir in the cooked ground beef and pasta, and serve warm.

 For serving size and the complete directions and ingredient amounts, scroll down to the recipe card below.
-All of our recipes include the nutrition information, listing calories (kcals), protein, saturated fat, carbohydrates/carb, fiber, sugar, sodium, cholesterol, and more per serving.
+All of our recipes include the nutrition analysis, listing calories (kcals), protein, carbohydrates/carb, fiber, sugar, sodium, cholesterol, and more per serving.

 Make It Gluten-Free